JodusNodus/databrokerdao-dapi/README.md

 ### Search for challenges

-Challenges are listed under the sensor that they challenge.
-To get a list of challenges on a sensor:
+Challenges are listed in the ChallengeRegistry.
+To get a list of challenges:

-`GET /sensor/[sensor address]/list`
+`GET /challengeregistry/list`

 Expects the following parameters: